coderberry/cavneb.github.io-old/source/_posts/2013-04-23-angularjs-on-rails-4-part-2.markdown

 In this file we create a new module called *AngularCasts* and assign it to `window.App`.
 We also add the dependency of `ngResource` which provides simple REST client functionality.

-Next, we need to update our JavaScript manifest to include the our Angular scripts.
+Next, we need to update our JavaScript manifest to include our Angular scripts.
 The order of these is important due to the latter ones depending on the ones prior to them.

 ``` javascript app/assets/javascripts/application.js
 //= require app